axibase/atsd-use-cases/tutorials/event-sequence/README.md

 message t:task_name=Task-01 t:stage=started m:"Task 1 initiated by user" e:test t:type=test t:source=test
 ```

-Wait for several seconds (less than 1 minute) and submit the following command to "finish" the task in due time.
+Wait for several seconds (less than 1 minute) and submit the command below to "finish" the task in due time.

 ```ls
 message t:task_name=Task-01 t:stage=finished m:"Task 1 completed successfully" e:test t:type=test t:source=test
 ```

 Wait for maximum delay (1 minute) and confirm on the **Alerts > Open Alerts** page that no alert is raised for this rule.
 The alert is not raised since the last expiring message is a message with `stage` tag set to `finished`.